The plugin provides the basic infrastructure for generating "bundles" of support information within Jenkins.

 docker run -d -p 8080:80

-This should create a new Jenkins master with the same version, and the same plugins and versions all bundled.
+This should create a new Jenkins controller with the same version, and the same plugins and versions all bundled.

 Third party support providers